The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 23. The Assembly invites the Committee of Ministers and the Secretary

-General, within their respective competences, to translate the political
+General, within their respective competences, to translate the summit’s

-guidance of the Summit into appropriate implementing measures and administrative
+political guidance into appropriate implementing measures and administrative

 reforms.

-24. The Assembly recommends that the Committee of Ministers closely
+24. The Assembly recommends that the Committee of Ministers involve

-associate it to the process of reflection and preparation leading
+it closely in the process of reflection and preparation leading

-up to the Summit and to its follow-up, in continuation of the climate
+up to the summit and in its follow-up, by maintaining the climate

 of dialogue and co-operation with the Committee of Ministers, the